What is the Period of PURPLE Crying Program?

 The PURPLE program is comprehensive in that it comes complete with training and resources for nurses, educators, pediatricians, public health nurses and professionals in the community regularly meeting with parents of newborns and reinforcing important messages.
 The program also has a market-tested public education campaign, at no additional cost, including, but not limited to, print advertisements, website media, bill boards, and radio and television ads.
 A parent website was launched to offer additional information on infant crying, sleeping and soothing.
 All of the articles have been written specifically for parents by world renowned, published child development experts.
 This website, www.PURPLEcrying.info also provides parenting information specifically for dads.

-The PURPLE program has been implemented in over 800 hospitals and organizations in 49 states, eight Canadian provinces and one Territory.
-The Period of PURPLE Crying program is serving 80% or more of the birthrates in North Carolina, Utah, Maine, Iowa, Kansas, British Columbia and the Yukon Territory in Canada.
+The PURPLE program has been implemented in over 2000 hospitals and organizations in all 50 states, eight Canadian provinces and one Territory.
+The Period of PURPLE Crying program is serving 80% or more of the birthrates in Utah, Maine, Iowa, Kansas, West Virginia, Montana, Oregon and New Hampshire in the U.S. and British Columbia, southwest Ontario, Prince Edward Island and the Yukon Territory in Canada.
 Several jurisdiction-wide initiatives have set the goal and are working towards reaching 80% of their birthrate.
-These states are: Oklahoma, Washington, West Virginia, Montana (spring implementation), New Hampshire, Oregon, and southwest Ontario.
-To see more locations where the program is implemented, click here: Period of PURPLE Crying Implementation Map.
+These states are: Oklahoma, Washington, Arkansas, North Dakota, South Dakota, Wisconsin, Michigan, Indiana, Kentucky, Connecticut, New Jersey and Georgia in the U.S. and Nova Scotia in Canada.